KIBSD strives to incorporate tradition, culture into curriculum

 - Increase Student Leadership, Decision Making and Peer Mentoring for SEL

 The initial community conversations at Main, North Star and Akhiok schools identified strengths and weaknesses found in each school with regard to the role played by culture and tradition in the education of students.
 Community members also discussed the ways in which they felt the school conflicted with Native ways of life and in what ways they felt the two were aligned.
-Finally, the conversations focused on how schools can be strengthened through the incorporation of Alutiiq values, as well as what they next steps are to begin the process.
-(See the accompanying Community Conversation Dialogue documents for specifics from each discussion.)
+Finally, the conversations focused on how schools can be strengthened through the incorporation of Alutiiq values, as well as what the next steps are to begin the process.

 Though the CRESEL work has just begun, Bryant, Grassgreen and Xiláay Gatti all agree the foundational steps have been fruitful.
 “We are asking what the areas are in which we can get meaningful work done,” says Xiláay Gatti.
 “In Kodiak, if the district is trying to teach Alutiiq lessons, then it helps to have community members as part of the conversation.”